Residue field domination in henselian valued fields of equicharacteristic zero: Domination by the power residue sorts and the value group

 \subsubsection{Domination by the residue field and the value group in the $\mathcal{L}_{\ac}$-language}

-In this subsection we prove a domination result for henselian valued fields of equicharacteristic zero in the language $\mathcal{L}_{\ac}$, using the quantifier elimination of field quantifiers relative to the residue field and the value group obtained by Pas.
-Adding an angular component simplifies significantly the henselian valued field, in fact it corresponds to having the exact sequence $1 \rightarrow k^{\times} \rightarrow RV \rightarrow \Gamma \rightarrow 0$ to split.
-However, it should be noted that adding an angular component increases the set of definable sets, so it is interesting to understand as well domination results in this framework by its own sake. \\ Through this section $T$ is some complete extension of the $\mathcal{L}_{\ac}$-theory of henselian valued fields of equicharacteristic zero and $\mathfrak{C}$ is its monster model.
-Given $M$ a substructure of $\mathfrak{C}$, we will denote as $k(M)=\dcl(M) \cap k_{\mathfrak{C}}$ and we observe that $\ac(M) \subseteq k(M)$.
+In this subsection we prove a domination result for henselian valued fields of equicharacteristic zero in the language $\mathcal{L}_{\ac}$, using Theorem \ref{Pas}.\\ Adding an angular component simplifies significantly the henselian valued field, in fact it corresponds to having the exact sequence $\displaystyle{1 \rightarrow k^{\times} \rightarrow RV \rightarrow \Gamma \rightarrow 0}$ to split.
+However, it should be noted that adding an angular component increases the set of definable sets, so it is interesting to understand as well domination results in this framework by its own sake. \\ Through this section $T$ is some complete extension of the $\mathcal{L}_{\ac}$-theory of henselian valued fields of equicharacteristic zero and $\mathfrak{C}$ is the monster model.
+Given $M$ a substructure of $\mathfrak{C}$, we will write $k(M)$ to denote $\dcl(M) \cap k_{\mathfrak{C}}$ and we observe that $\ac(M) \subseteq k(M)$.